1. Home

 Follow the steps on our Project Management page to collect and submit drinking water samples for analysis.

-Step 2: Analyze the data to understand what is going on
+Step 2: Analyze the data & determine its significance

 Use this TUVA activity to help you get started.
 Our custom Tuva platform allows you to explore our SEPA drinking water datasets.